 Costa Rica Nature Tour for Active People - Jurassic Experience

-Active Costa Rica all inclusive tour emphasizing private access to nature
+Active Costa Rica trip emphasizing private access to nature

 Here's really active Costa Rica naturalist travel with emphasis on new ways to experience the tropical world.
 Some real action - after hot springs and hiking and rain forests and pre Jurassic cloud forests and stealth boats to watch nature and being part of nature while sitting in a high tree in the rainforest, we'll head to the primordial sea, mother of us all, for turtle watching, or snorkeling and chasing dolphins and (primitive??)
 Latin dancing.
 Oh, yes.
 Volcanoes, too.